Advantages and Disadvantages of Incorporation

 Closing a Corporation Is More Difficult

-Closing a corporation (U.S. or Canada) requires passing a resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the Certificate of Dissolution to your state authorities (or the Canada Revenue Agency).
+Closing a corporation (U.S. or Canada) requires passing a corporate resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the Certificate of Dissolution to your state authorities (or the Canada Revenue Agency).
 You will also need to file your final tax returns for the corporation.

 So Should You Incorporate Your Small Business?
 Maybe